KevinWorkman/HappyCoding/teaching/intro-to-web-dev-2023-spring/_posts/2023-03-16-week-10-if-statements.md

 # Project - Quiz

-Now you know how to us `if` statements in your JavaScript.
+Now you know how to use `if` statements in your JavaScript code.
 To practice that, you're going to create an interactive quiz.

 {% include youtube-embed.html slug="HcJ2Y17KLUg" %}